 Meditation is a tool to attain coherence.
 Coherence is when what you are doing, what you are feeling and thinking, and where you are, are aligned.
 In other words, it is when you are able to fully exist in the present moment and the thought of past or future that you've been grasping, churning, or ruminating on is able to let go of itself.
 It is a state of unity between your mind, body, and spirit.

-We offer live music accompanied classes once a week and will host small, intimate performances, which we will announce in our newsletter.
+We offer live music accompanied classes once a week and host small, intimate musical performances, which we announce in our newsletter.

 This body is not me.